nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * The event index **must be a positive integer** 1, 2, 3, …​

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A person can have any numbers of event index (including 0)
+A person can have any number of events (including 0)
 </div>

 Examples: